 Matthew Rowell owns The American Edge, a B2B knife-sharpening business run out of Lee, New Hampshire.
 His goal is to help end consumerism and encourage people to maintain high-quality equipment.
-While he sets up shop at farmers markets and other gatherings, he’s looking to add a mobile sharpening station to his business to roll right up to any business that could use his services.
-The American Edge is the first runner-up for the Nav Business Grant, and Matthew took some time to answer some of Nav’s questions.
+While he sets up shop at farmer’s markets and other gatherings, he’s looking to add a mobile sharpening station to his business to roll right up to any business that could use his services.
+The American Edge is the first runner-up for Nav’s Small Business Grant, and Matthew took some time to answer some of Nav’s questions.

 When did you start your company?

 I began learning my trade while deployed to Djibouti in 2015 and did a few jobs for money while there, but opened more officially for business shortly after returning in 2016.